Leave & the JobKeeper scheme

 During this period, Elisha’s annual leave entitlements continue to accumulate based on her full-time hours, as if the JobKeeper enabling stand down direction hadn’t been given.

-The JobKeeper scheme doesn’t affect an eligible employee’s entitlement to accrue or take paid sick or carer’s leave under the National Employment Standards and the relevant award.
+The JobKeeper scheme doesn’t affect an eligible employee’s entitlement to accrue paid sick or carer’s leave under the National Employment Standards and the relevant award.

 To find out more, go to our Sick and carer’s leave page.

 An eligible employee on authorised unpaid leave must receive at least the amount of the JobKeeper payment from their qualifying employer for the period they’re on unpaid leave, if they meet the eligibility conditions for the JobKeeper scheme.

 To find out more about different types of unpaid leave, go to our Leave section.

 The Fair Work Commission has introduced 2 weeks’ unpaid pandemic leave in 99 awards.
 Find out more on our Unpaid pandemic leave and annual leave changes in awards page.